-If you find any damage on your roof while you inspect, clean, or remove damaged elements from it, give the experts at TTLC Inc a call.
+If you find any damage on your roof while you inspect, clean, or remove damaged elements from it, give the experts at TTLC Inc a call or contact us with our online form.
 We would be happy to evaluate your current roof and make suggestions for a repair or replacement.